-I never thought that in my lifetime I would live to see the incredible progress the LGBT movement has experienced in just the last few months.
+I never thought that in my lifetime I would live to see the incredible progress the LGBTQ movement has experienced in just the last few months.

 Today, NCLR stands in solidarity with our allies in the faith, labor, civil rights, and women’s movements to call on Congress to vote for a path to citizenship for the 11 million people who still live in the shadows and strive to be citizens.
 The National Day of Dignity and Respect on October 5th is an opportunity for our entire nation to stand up for and live up to our ideals of justice and fairness for all.